A24 road (Northern Ireland)

-Plans
+Plans and developments

+Ballynahinch bypass

 There are plans to build a by-pass of the A24 around Ballynahinch, which is currently a bottleneck for strategic traffic resulting in traffic congestion.
 This is exacerbated during Easter and Summer holidays with large volumes of traffic travelling to/from Newcastle and the wider Mournes area.
 The Department for Infrastructure has announced its intention to proceed with the scheme, with the start of construction subject to the funding of £35-45m being made available.

+The planned bypass will be around 3.1 kilometers long.
+It will start at a new roundabout at the intersection of Belfast Road and Saintfield Road, and end at a new roundabout at the intersection of Downpatrick Road and Drumaness Road.
+In March 2025, Minister for Infrastructure Liz Kimmins announced that work on the project would begin in 2028 or 2029.

+Saintfield Road improvement

+In March 2024, a road resurfacing scheme began on Saintfield Road in Belfast, which is part of the A24.

+Ballynahich Road improvement

+In February 2024, a road resurfacing scheme began on Ballynahinch Road in Carryduff, which is part of the A24.